Last updated: 2026-04-11

 Integration: Migration from Cloudinary

-Prompt: > I'm migrating from Cloudinary to ViewCraft.
-Help me create a URL translation function that converts Cloudinary transformation URLs to ViewCraft format.
+Prompt: > I'm migrating from Cloudinary to VIUCraft.
+Help me create a URL translation function that converts Cloudinary transformation URLs to VIUCraft format.
 Cloudinary URLs look like https://res.cloudinary.com/CLOUD_NAME/image/upload/w_800,h_600,c_fill,q_85,f_webp/IMAGE_ID.
-ViewCraft URLs look like https://YOUR_SUBDOMAIN.viucraft.com/resize-800-600/q-85/IMAGE_ID.webp.
-Map these Cloudinary parameters to ViewCraft: w_ to resize width, h_ to resize height, c_fill to resize with force, c_thumb to thumbnail, q_ to quality, f_webp to .webp extension, e_sharpen to /sharp-1/, e_grayscale to /gray/, e_blur: to /blur-/.
-The function should parse a Cloudinary URL and return the equivalent ViewCraft URL.
+VIUCraft URLs look like https://YOUR_SUBDOMAIN.viucraft.com/resize-800-600/q-85/IMAGE_ID.webp.
+Map these Cloudinary parameters to VIUCraft: w_ to resize width, h_ to resize height, c_fill to resize with force, c_thumb to thumbnail, q_ to quality, f_webp to .webp extension, e_sharpen to /sharp-1/, e_grayscale to /gray/, e_blur: to /blur-/.
+The function should parse a Cloudinary URL and return the equivalent VIUCraft URL.

-What this does: Creates a migration utility that translates Cloudinary transformation URLs to ViewCraft format, helping you switch platforms without manually rewriting every image reference.
+What this does: Creates a migration utility that translates Cloudinary transformation URLs to VIUCraft format, helping you switch platforms without manually rewriting every image reference.

 Related docs: https://viucraft.com/docs/migrations/cloudinary